joseph-lane-96/ExamplePlugin/README.md

 This repository contains a .NET Framework class library that implements a Microsoft Dataverse (Dynamics 365) plugin.
 You should assume the current code runs on **Create** of an **account** record, with the goal of creating a linked **task** activity scheduled for **7 days** later.

-Your goal is to improve `AccountFollowup` so that it is more suitable for a real CRM solution.
+Your goal is to improve `ExamplePlugin/ExamplePlugin/AccountFollowup.cs` so that it is more suitable for a real CRM solution.

 ### 1. Make behaviour configurable